lucwilliams/Hot-Chip/README.md

 ### Run
 Substitute ibm.ch8 for Chip-8 ROM of your choice.
 See [Timendus Tests](https://github.com/Timendus/chip8-test-suite/tree/main/bin) to download ROMs for testing.
-To prevent unexpected behaviour, Hot-Chip currently only runs ROMs of even file size, as odd file size ROMs are considered corrupted.

 **Windows:** `Hot-Chip.exe ibm.ch8`